-- (a) The Employer will provide the Union with a bulletin board at least four feet square at a mutually agreed upon location for the posting of union notices and other union communications.
-The notice board shall be covered with plexiglass and locked to prevent unauthorized notices from being posted. - (b) The Employer will provide a sealed box of a sufficient size to enable employees to insert written issues which they require the Union to consider or explore.
+(a) The Employer will provide the Union with two bulletin boards at least four feet square at mutually agreed upon locations for the posting of union notices and other union communications.
+One will be located on the hotel side and one will be located on the casino side.
+The notice boards shall be covered with plexiglass and locked to prevent unauthorized notices from being posted.

+(b) The Employer will provide a sealed box of a sufficient size to enable employees to insert written issues which they require the Union to consider or explore.
 Union representatives shall have the right to attend on the premises for the purposes of retrieving the employee written communications, providing prior permission is obtained from the Employer.